Gonorrhoea

 It's important to get tested as soon as possible, because gonorrhoea can lead to more serious long-term health problems if it's not treated, including Pelvic Inflammatory Disease (PID) in women, or infertility.

-Treating gonorrhoea
+Treating Gonorrhoea

 Gonorrhoea is usually treated with a single antibiotic injection plus a single dose of antibiotic tablets.
 If the injection is contra-indicated then it may be treated by 2 different types of antibiotic tablets.
 With effective treatment, most of your symptoms should improve within a few days.